jamesknight666/TPEE-Industrial-Task-Planning/README.md

 # TPEE: Event-Structured LLM Planning for Continuous-Parameter Industrial Workflows
 ✨This repository contains the implementation of TPEE framework and details of the dataset LEIA-Plan in **"TPEE: Event-Structured LLM Planning for Continuous-Parameter Industrial Workflows"** (*Submitted to ICAPS 2026*).

+>💡 If any link blow takes a long time to load on Anonymous GitHub, please open all folders on the left first and then try again.

  <img src="fig/method.png" style="display:block;margin:0 auto;max-width:90%;height:auto;">

  ## 📝 LEIA-Plan